jacecotton/tcds/scripts/WebComponent/README.md

 <details>
   <summary>Performance tips</summary>

-As with other component frameworks, be mindful of the entire lifecycle of a component to perform actions in the most effective place possible.
-Depending on the action, you may want to do things as early or as late as possible.
+As with other component frameworks, be mindful of the entire lifecycle of a component to perform operations in the most effective place possible.
+Depending on the operation, you may want to do it as early or as late as possible.

 The lifecycle order is **synchronous**: `constructor -> connectedCallback -> render -> (1st render? -> mountedCallback) -> updatedCallback -> disconnectedCallback`.